PIP Testing - a Scalable Mega Rule Solution

 PHMSA noted that, at a minimum, an operator should consider the same set of data on a periodic basis and analyze changes and trends that would indicate the need for additional integrity evaluations.
 For this to be feasible, results data should be stored in a centralized and easily accessible database that is compliant with the relevant regulations in the relevant jurisdictions.
 The over-application of assumptions in the absence of real data, PHMSA asserts, even if those assumptions are conservative, can lead to skewed or otherwise inaccurate risk analysis results.

 On this basis, Plastometrex is developing its own digital platform (called PLXUS) for the automated collection, storage, and analysis of pipe testing data.
 This platform already exists for the benchtop device (Fig. 4), and is currently being extended to support PHMSA’s TVC record-keeping requirements.
 Like the benchtop device, results will be stored immediately in the PLXUS digital platform if a Wi-Fi signal is available, or stored locally until a Wi-Fi signal does become available.
-These datasets should therefore be available to colleagues that are off-site and/or in different locations, allowing real-time and in-ditch decisionmaking.
+These datasets should therefore be available to colleagues that are off-site and/or in different locations, allowing real-time and in-ditch decision making.
 Over time, and with sufficient data, the PLXUS digital platform could be used to provide an overview of the health of the pipe network, to support reductions in overly conservative safety margins, and to support predictive maintenance scheduling.

 Beyond the Mega Rule